sebawita/NLP/What is Natural Language Processing.md

 The idea is that with a better understanding of the NLP you should be able to train your chatbots to be able to understand their users a lot better.

-There are many ways of handling each stage of the NLP processing, however we will not go into the details of each, as we focusing on the bigger picture.
+There are many ways of handling each stage of the NLP processing, however, we will not go into the details of each, as we are focusing on the bigger picture.

 ## The high-level understanding